Zylann/godot_voxel/doc/source/module_development.md

 Using the module from another module
 ----------------------------------------

-Writing a custom C++ module directly in Godot is one way to access features of Godot and the voxel engine more directly, which can be better for performance and more stable than a GDExtension.
+Writing a custom C++ module directly in Godot is the easiest way to access features of Godot and the voxel engine directly, which can be better for performance and more stable than a GDExtension.
 You can do this too if you want to create a custom generator, mesher, stream, or just use components of the module, without having to modify the module directly.

 You can include files from the voxel module by using `modules/voxel/` in your includes: